Orcalcium/OpenGL-Project-Template/ReadMe.md

 # OpenGL Project Template

 This project is a corss-platform template for learning OpenGL in a Windows or Linux environment.
 It includes a CMake configuration, GLAD for loading OpenGL functions, and GLFW for creating windows and handling input.
-The provided CMake configuration allows you to build the project using command line tools, making it easy to compile and run the project on Windows without opening Visual Studio.
+The provided CMake configuration allows to build the project using command line tools, making it easy to compile and run the project on Windows without opening Visual Studio.

 ## Project Structure
 OpenGL_Project_Template/
 ├── code/
-│   └── main.cpp  #*write your code here*
+│   └── main.cpp  #*write code here*
-├── Debug/  #*your compiled executable will be here*
+├── Debug/  #*compiled executable will be here*
 ├── include/
 │    ├── glad/
 │    │    └── glad.c